-If you are contemplating creating misleading content and titles as a sort of ‘clickbait’ to attract traffic, be warned!
+If you are contemplating creating misleading content and titles as a ‘clickbait’ to attract traffic, be warned!

-Such misleading content does not fare well on Google or any modern search engine for that matter.
+Such misleading content does not fare well on Google or any modern search engine.

-It will be quite harmful to your website’s ranking and your domain authority.
+It will be harmful to your website’s ranking and your domain authority.

-In some cases, your website might even be scrapped off the search engine entirely.
+Sometimes, your website might be scrapped off the search engine entirely.
 So don’t do it.
 It’s not worth the risk.

 And if you have created misleading content and titles in the past and you have gotten away with it, be warned that sooner than later you will get caught and you will pay the price.
 So you better get rid of it.